 - Information Systems mapping: to look at information flows and structures of power and transparency within and between organisations.

-systems elements and boundaries
+- systems elements : symbols and shapes

 Combining these analyses into one diagram means that people can analyse in detail how different elements are interrelated within a whole system, adding details as they go along.
 The aim being to reflect on strategies that strengthen or create positive elements or relationships and help address negative ones.